xizhonghua/GreenDC-Summary/papers/AdnanS12_dynamic-deferral-geoDC.md

 ##### Workloads
 - latency: bounded delay
 - migration: allowed, in order to improve the performance in case of prediction error.
+- at time t, the total work load arrive is L<sub>t</sub>
+##### Date centers
+- a large computing facility ("cloud"), consisting of n data centers
+- at time t, the total workload L<sub>t</sub> arrive at a central dispatcher from which load balancing decisionss are made.

 ### Simulation
 - Comparison